rdius/Snetoolkit/README.md

 2 -  SNE Geocoding : gives coordinate of a given SNE based on the Geonames DataBase.
 There two type of geocoding

-     * default candidate geocoding : return one candidate that corresponds to the default result of Geoname
+     * default candidate geocoding : return one candidate that corresponds to the default result of Geoname;

-     * multi candidates geocoding  : return a top@X (e.g, top@10 - frist 10 results) candidates from Geonames result
+     * multi candidates geocoding  : return a top@X (e.g, top@10 - frist 10 results) candidates from Geonames result.

 3 -  Disambiguation of ambiguous SNE